supa-hub/SmartRecovery/README.md

+# Introduction
-This is a Kotlin Multiplatform project targeting Android, iOS.
+This is a Kotlin Multiplatform app targeting Android, iOS.
+The app receives force data from pressure sensors using a bluetooth connection and transferring the data through HTTP requests to a backend server.

+The backend server is at:

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: